kkapelon/kkapelon.github.io/_posts/2017-02-19-hosted-ci-comparison.md

 At this point in time I thought I had found the perfect CI platform.
 The hybrid build agent, the flexible pipeline GUI and the Kubernetes dashboard are unique features of Distelli, pushing it well ahead of all its competitors.

-But I was quickly discouraged of recommending Distelli as I noticed that both my Maven and Gradle projects did not cache their dependencies.
+But I was quickly discouraged from recommending Distelli as I noticed that both my Maven and Gradle projects did not cache their dependencies.
 They were re-downloaded every time again and again for each build.
 Unfortunately Distelli does not support (!!!) caching directories at the time of writing.

 I don't understand how such an important feature is missing from an otherwise impeccable service.
 Lack of cache configuration is a big omission and prevents me from wholeheartedly recommending Distelli as the ultimate building solution.
 Sad but true.

+I contacted Distelli about this show-stopper issue and they informed me that the hosted build servers indeed do not support this.
+This is why they offer the capability to handle local build servers (where obviously I have complete control).

 I will keep a close eye on Distelli because in the future it might become the king of CI products.